PREPARING FOR YOUR SALE: A REALTOR SHARES SOME IDEAS

 - Clean gutters of debris and leaves; repair or replace cracked or broken gutters, downspouts, and extensions to ensure proper drainage

-- Replace bathroom caulk or grouting where necessary to prevent seepage and improve appearance
+- Replace bathroom caulk or grouting where necessary to prevent seepage and improve the appearance

 - Ventilate closed basements and crawl spaces, or install a dehumidifier, to prevent excessive moisture build-up